accessiblegraphs/accessiblegraphs.github.io/index.md

 ### As practitioners:

-* Consider accessibility from the beginning and use libraries that support direct screen-reader access.
+* Consider accessibility from the beginning and use libraries that support direct screen-reader access to the data.
 [HighCharts](https://www.highcharts.com/docs/accessibility/accessibility-module), [SAS Graphics Accelerator](https://support.sas.com/software/products/graphics-accelerator/), [Apple Audio Graphs](https://developer.apple.com/documentation/accessibility/audio_graphs), [VoxLens](https://github.com/athersharif/voxlens), and [Chart Reader](https://github.com/microsoft/chart-reader) are several.
 * Review the [Chartability](https://chartability.fizz.studio/) heuristics and assess the accessibility of your data experience.
-* Provide multiple complementary methods of access to support users of different screen reader configurations, experiences, and preferences.
+* Consider providing multiple complementary methods of access to support users of different screen reader configurations, experiences, and preferences.
 Providing downloadable data files allows users to explore the data through the familiarity of their own tools.
-* Implement visualization experiences that are complete.
-Specifically, the update frequency, data source, download features, and alternative representations should be easily accessible through each visualization experience.
-* Consider screen reader experiences as narratives.
+* Screen readers present materials sequentially.
+Consider screen reader experiences as narratives.
 Provide contextual overviews before specific data points and details.
 Situate the data points and details contextually as users interact with the visualization.
+* Implement visualization experiences that are complete.
+Specifically, the update frequency, data source, download features, and alternative representations should be easily accessible through each visualization experience (e.g. place these details in the same header as the visualization).
 * Consider the diversity of user background and data literacy experiences when introducing new visualization features.
 Provide instuctions for how to interpret visualization content.

 ### As researchers: